openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 More formally speaking, the set is obtained by reflexive and transitive closure over the direct supertype relation.

-The *direct supertypes* of a non-generic class, or of the interface type *C* are **all** of the following:
+*Direct supertypes* of a non-generic class, or of the interface type *C* are **all** of the following:

 -  The direct superclass of *C* (as mentioned in its extension clause, see :ref:`Class Extension Clause`) or type *Object* if *C* has no extension clause specified.

--  The direct superinterfaces of *C* (as mentioned in *C*’ implementation clause, see :ref:`Class Implementation Clause`).
+-  The direct superinterfaces of *C* (as mentioned in the implementation clause of *C*, see :ref:`Class Implementation Clause`).

--  The type *Object* if *C* is an interface type with no direct superinterfaces (see :ref:`Superinterfaces and Subinterfaces`).
+-  Type *Object* if *C* is an interface type with no direct superinterfaces (see :ref:`Superinterfaces and Subinterfaces`).